qupath/qupath/TECHNICAL_NOTES.md

 * Aim to make the API stable and maintainable
   * Add `public` and `protected` methods and fields with caution - prefer `private` where possible
 * Always use `@override` when overriding a method
-* Use full import lists, not starred imports
+* Use full import lists at the top of each class, not starred imports for all classes in a package

 ### Javadoc

 * Docs are currently at https://qupath.github.io/javadoc/docs/
   * This currently includes all QuPath jars together for ease of search & cross-referencing
-  * When QuPath is properly modularized, the docs should represent this
+  * When QuPath is properly modularized, the docs should be reorganized by module
 * All `public` and `protected` classes, methods and fields should have doc comments and list all parameters
 * It isn't essential to explain what `return` returns unless it's very surprising
 * Use annotations as appropriate
   * `@since` annotations should be added for new methods (although it's easy to forget...)
-  * `@deprecated` annotations should be added for regrettable old methods for at least one release
+  * `@deprecated` annotations should be added for regrettable old methods for at least one release before the methods are removed

 ### Saving & loading